 Artist Sara Siestreem captivates viewers in Concourse E

-Sara Siestreem’s (Hanis Coos) stunning multi-media exhibition has now been extended through December of 2024.
+Sara Siestreem’s (Hanis Coos) stunning multi-media exhibition has now been extended through March of 2025.
 Located post-security in the Concourse E Extension Display Case, the exhibition features artworks that embody the artist’s multidisciplinary approach to painting, weaving, sculpture, and installation-based practices.

 Exhibition photograph by John Clark.